Paddington: The Musical: Recordings

 Prior to the musical commencing previews the song "The Explorer and the Bear", performed by Tom Fletcher, and "Pretty Little Dead Things", performed by Victoria Hamilton-Barritt were released by Decca Records.

+Recorded at Abbey Road Studios the cast recording was due to be released in March 2026, by Decca Records but was delayed.
+The album was ultimately released digitally on 10 April 2026, with a physical vinyl and CD release in May.